matloff/regtools/UnbalancedClasses.md

-- If your data is unrealistically balanced, as in the letters example, and the true unconditional class probabilities are known, use the adjustment method to convert the reported unconditional probabilities to realistic ones, and classify using them.
+- If your data is unrealistically balanced, as in the letters example, and the true unconditional class probabilities are known, use the adjustment formula to convert the reported unconditional probabilities to realistic ones, and classify using them.

+## Appendix: derivation of the adjustment formula